What Is an Online Merchant? Definition & Guide

 What are the responsibilities of online merchants?

-An online merchant is responsible for a wide range of business operations.
+An online merchant is responsible for a wide range of business operations, from stock control to customer service.
 Maintaining an online store requires time and effort as it involves many more functions than simply selling goods.
 Here’s what being an online merchant entails.

 1. Inventory control